Jesse Custer: Cassidy and the Grail

-While helping Cassidy track down the man responsible for giving his junkie girlfriend a large amount of heroin to stash, Jesse met The Grail, a sinister organization who have been tasked with finding and capturing Jesse.
-The secret society was headed by a pope-like figure named Allfather D'Aronique, and his right-hand man, The Sacred Executioner, a German military expert referred to as Herr Starr.
-While the All-Father wished to capture Jesse in retaliation for the death of his distant aunt (Jesse's grandmother), Starr heard of Jesse's power and planned to use him to bring on Armageddon so they could take over the world.
+While helping Cassidy track down the man responsible for giving his junkie girlfriend a large amount of heroin to stash, Jesse meets The Grail, a sinister organization who have been tasked with finding and capturing Jesse.
+The secret society is headed by a pope-like figure named Allfather D'Aronique, and his right-hand man, The Sacred Executioner, a German military expert referred to as Herr Starr.
+While the All-Father wishes to capture Jesse in retaliation for the death of his distant aunt (Jesse's grandmother), Starr heard of Jesse's power and planned to use him to bring on Armageddon so they could take over the world.